nf-core/taxprofiler/docs/usage.md

 ###### DIAMOND

 DIAMOND only allows output of a single format at a time, therefore parameters such --diamond_save_reads supplied will result in only aligned reads in SAM format will be produced, no taxonomic profiles will be available.
-Be aware of this when setting up your pipeline runs, depending n your particular use case.
+Be aware of this when setting up your pipeline runs, depending on your particular use case.

 ###### MALT

 MALT does not support paired-end reads alignment (unlike other tools), therefore nf-core/taxprofiler aligns these as indepenent files if read-merging is skipped.
 If you skip merging, you can sum or average the results of the counts of the pairs.

 Krona can only be run on MALT output if path to Krona taxonomy database supplied to `--krona_taxonomy_directory`.
-Therefore if you do not supply the a KRona directory, Krona plots will not be produced for MALT.
+Therefore if you do not supply the a Krona directory, Krona plots will not be produced for MALT.

 ###### MetaPhlAn3